MIROC-DOC/model_description/draft/p-rad.md

 2. Read the band boundaries and the information of the pressure grid and temperature grid.

 3. First, the optical property flag, the number of channels, the weights for channels and the number of the molecules including in a waveband are read.
 The optical property flag is modified in order to distinguish the PAR, 0.67, 0.5, and 10.5 μm.
 Additionally, molecule ID and k-width are read for each molecule.
 Finally, the absorption coefficient for the self-broadening and CFC are also done only when the optical property flag in the band is positive.
 The k-width and the absorption coefficient for the self-broadening are arranged in the order of the grid of the temperatures, the grids of the pressures, and the channels.
 Step 3 is performed for each wavelength band.

 4. First, the number of particles is read.
 Next, the numbers of the modes and the mode radius (or relative humidity) are read for each particle.
 Using the mode radius (or relative humidity), the following parameter required to interpolate the calculated values is calculated for each mode number.
    $$
    \begin{equation}
-   \left(\frac{1}{R_{n+1}^{(r e f)}-R_{n}^{(r e f)}}\right)
+   \frac{1}{R_{n+1}^{(r e f)}-R_{n}^{(r e f)}}
    \end{equation}
    $$